rekab/gdoormon/README.md

 ## TODO

-  - test what happens if arduino is down
-  - snooze should take minutes
   - [x] reformat this file using github markdown
-  - [ ] use unnamed virtualenv
   - [ ] get more things via xmpp:
     - [ ] current state
     - [ ] help